 Jonathan Ledlie, Jun-geun Park, Dorothy Curtis, André Cavalcante, Leonardo Camara, Robson Vieira

 Proc.
-International Conference on Indoor Positioning and Indoor Navigation (IPIN '11), 2011, to appear
+International Conference on Indoor Positioning and Indoor Navigation (IPIN '11), 2011

 Jun-geun Park, Dorothy Curtis, Seth Teller, Jonathan Ledlie